-The first step in the online admission application asks you to select a College and an Academic Program of Study (Major).
-By selecting Moreno Valley College, you are choosing your HOME COLLEGE.
+The first step in the online admission application asks you to select a College and an Academic Program of

+Study (Major).
+By selecting a college Moreno Valley, you are choosing your HOME COLLEGE.
 Please read the following carefully before selecting your home college.